 SELECT id, name, email FROM users;

-INSERT, UPDATE, and DELETE.WHERE, JOIN, or ORDER BY clauses and create indexes for them.
+INSERT, UPDATE, and DELETE.WHERE, JOIN, and ORDER BY clauses, and create indexes for them.

 CREATE INDEX idx_users_email ON users(email);

-EXPLAIN to analyze your queries and ensure indexes are being used effectively.Choosing inappropriate data types for your columns can lead to wasted storage, slower queries, and even data integrity issues.
+EXPLAIN to analyze your queries and ensure they are using indexes effectively.Choosing inappropriate data types for your columns can lead to wasted storage, slower queries, and even data integrity issues.

 mysqldump or third-party solutions.